s27y/my_pelican/content/posts/2016-02/my-domain-name-is-back-yangsun-me.md

 Summary:
 Status: draft

-I bought tons of domain in the last few years - qero.net, ebe.me, yang.so and the one I fiinally started using since yesterday afternoon - YangSun.me
+I bought tons of domain in the last few years - qero.net, ebe.me, yang.so and the one I finally started using since yesterday afternoon - YangSun.me

-This domain was registered on an impluse in late 2014, but due to the work load from the study of my master course in UCD, it took me more than a year to get my hand on this domain.
+This domain was registered on an impulse in late 2014, but due to the work load from the study of my master course in UCD, it took me more than a year to get my hand on this domain.

-Yesterday afternoon, I was reading a Java Cert book and started feeling boring with the tricky exam questions, so I did a quick lookup on my favourate domain reseller - [NameCheap](#)
+Yesterday afternoon, I was reading a Java Cert book and started feeling boring with the tricky exam questions, so I did a quick lookup on my favourite domain reseller - [NameCheap](https://www.namecheap.com/?aff=96185).
+Yes!
+My expired domain can be registered now.
+I registered the domain and added three DNS settings, less than 12 hours, YangSun.me is up and running.

-Why it is my favourate?
-Github student pack!
-free one year .me domain register

-This history of this domain and me

-Why i decide to use this domain?
+The first time I notice [NameCheap](https://www.namecheap.com/?aff=96185) is from GitHub.
+GitHub has a special perk for students called [Student Developer Pack](https://education.github.com/pack).
+The pack has many free bits for students(like free one year .me domain name from [NameCheap](https://www.namecheap.com/?aff=96185), free 50$ credit in [DigitalOcean](https://m.do.co/c/f68d634be5d8), and many more!)

+This domain was first registered in December 2014 when I was attending my Master course in [UCD](http://www.ucd.ie).
+The main reason at that time was I want to create a website with my CV and my project on it.
+After I registered the domain for free with [NameCheap](https://www.namecheap.com/?aff=96185), I created a HTML page and link it to [my GitHub](http://github.com/s27y).
+Then I totally forgot about the website.

+What am I going do with this domain?

+I always want to start writing to record the happiness and sadness in my life, but all I did was build a VPS/blog/WordPress and now pelican and then - totally forget about it after the website is up.
+This time, instead of building the website first, I am going to start writing first, then gradually improve the website.

-what about other domain names?
+What about other domain names?

+- ebe.me

+    Leave it.

+- yang.so

+    I will keep it as a side project